 The demand for midstream services depends, in part, on factors such as the quality of services offered, the cost of such services and the physical capabilities of the facilities.
 At Keyera's AEF facility, utilization may also be affected by demand for high octane, low vapour pressure gasoline additives, the willingness of customers to pay a premium price for this product, as well as availability of feedstock (butane) and storage and transportation (particularly rail service) capacity.
-Keyera cannot predict the impact of future economic conditions, fuel conservation measures, alternative fuel requirements, governmental regulation or technological advances in fuel economy and energy generation devices, all of which could reduce the demand for oil, natural gas, NGLs, sulphur or iso-octane, thereby potentially reducing utilization rates at Keyera's facilities.
+Keyera cannot predict the impact of future economic conditions in the US, Canada and worldwide, the actions of Organization of the Petroleum Exporting Countries, fuel conservation measures, emission standards, alternative fuel requirements, governmental regulation (including greenhouse gas legislation and other decarbonization or social policies) or technological advances in fuel economy and energy generation devices, all of which could reduce the demand for oil, natural gas, NGLs, sulphur or iso-octane, thereby potentially reducing utilization rates at Keyera's facilities.